-There are opportunities to engage in the contemporary art world through study trips, exhibitions, student exchange programmes, visiting artists' lectures, specialist masterclasses and Whitworth Gallery talks.
+Students also have the opportunity to develop their practice within an international context through the international exchange programme, national and international study trips and the acquisition of foreign language skills.
+There are opportunities to engage in the contemporary art world through study trips, exhibitions, student exchange programmes, visiting artists' lectures, specialist masterclasses and gallery talks at The Whitworth.

-Central to the course are studio critiques, tutorials and practice-led seminar programmes.
-Additionally, you select seminars and lectures from the faculty-wide historical and critical framework, the transdisciplinary Unit X and the language department.
+Central to the course are studio critiques, tutorials and practice-led seminars.
+Additionally, you will select seminars and lectures from the faculty-wide historical and critical framework, the transdisciplinary Unit X and the language department.
 You will be encouraged to take an open-minded and investigative approach and consider your work in relation to the developments in the subject area.

-The programme is supported by extensive workshop provision, academic and technical expertise and access to the cultural sector in the north west of England and beyond.
-We provide opportunities to engage in the contemporary art world through study trips, exhibitions, student exchange programmes, visiting artists' lectures, specialist masterclasses and Whitworth Gallery talks.
+The programme provides a unique opportunity to engage in a vertical teaching framework that has been developed to offer creative opportunities so students can gain direct experience of working with professionals within fine art and related fields on curatorial projects, cross disciplinary opportunities, specialist masterclasses, skills building and diverse practices, external live projects and research based activity.
+The programme is also supported by extensive workshop provision, academic and technical expertise and access to the cultural sector in the North West of England and beyond.
+We provide opportunities to engage in the contemporary art world through study trips, exhibitions, student exchange programmes, visiting artists' lectures and Whitworth Gallery talks.

 In Year 2 you will develop a sound understanding of artistic concerns, with guidance, support and critical input from both staff and invited visitors.
 Through an increased scope of research, critical awareness, and development, you will learn how to articulate your work with reference to an engagement with recent and current issues within the field.
 Your improved skills base will allow you to select and investigate materials in closer accordance with your ideas and their translation into the visual domain.